connor-philip/hermercury/README.md

 * Fill out the config to meet your needs, see the Config section of the readme for details.

 ## Usage
-After following the setup and configuration, the intended method to run hermercury is `python hermercury.py start` which will start a process in the background.
+After following the set up and configuration, the intended method to run hermercury is `python hermercury.py start` which will start a process in the background.
 Entering `python hermercury -h` (and also `python hermercury start -h`) will show a list of the available commands and a their description.

 #### Config
-There is already a setup notification config along with it's mail template ready to use, however the emailConfig section is required to be filled out manually
+There is already a set up notification config along with it's mail template ready to use, however the emailConfig section is required to be filled out manually

 ##### Email Config